Indiana Fever: 2005–2007: Playoffs debut

-2008
+2008: Head coach shakeup

 On October 26, 2007, the Fever announced that they declined the option for head coach Brian Winters, ending his four-year tenure in charge.
 He compiled a 78–58 regular season record with a 5–7 playoff record.
-On December 12, 2007, assistant coach Lin Dunn was named his successor to the job as head coach.
+On December 12, 2007, assistant coach Lin Dunn was named his successor as head coach.

 In one of the biggest trades in WNBA history, the Fever traded Tamika Whitmore and their first-round pick in the 2008 WNBA draft for Indianapolis native, Katie Douglas on February 19, 2008.

 The Fever were part of the Liberty Outdoor Classic, which was the first regular-season professional basketball game played outdoors.
 It was played between the Fever and New York Liberty at Arthur Ashe Stadium in Flushing, New York on July 19, 2008, with the Fever winning the game, 71–55.

 During the 2008 season, the Fever struggled in comparison to the three previous seasons.
 They finished with a 17–17 record, good for fourth place in the playoffs.
 Meeting the Detroit Shock in the first round, the Fever lost in three games.

-2009–2012
+2009–2012: Championship season

 The Indiana Fever in 2013, visiting the White House upon winning their first WNBA championship.

 After a disappointing 2008 season, the Fever were looking to improve in 2009.
 Indiana Pacers owners had said the Fever have been losing money.
 The only thing to save the Fever from folding in the near future, the owners inferred, was for the Fever to be successful on the court and at the box office.
-The Fever took the owners' ultimatum to heart and reached the playoffs as the first seed overall in the Eastern Conference with a franchise best record of 22–12.
+The Fever took the owners' ultimatum to heart and reached the playoffs as the No. 1 seed in the Eastern Conference with a franchise-best 22–12 record.
 In the first round, the Fever ousted the Washington Mystics in a sweep, marking their return to the conference finals.
 In the East finals, again facing their rival Detroit Shock, they reached their first ever WNBA Finals by defeating the Shock in three games.
 The Fever then lost in 5 games to the Phoenix Mercury in the WNBA Finals.

 Because of the success in 2009, the Fever announced they would remain in Indianapolis for 2010.
 Their 2011 season in Indianapolis was also confirmed as well.

 In 2012, the Fever advanced to the 2012 WNBA Finals.
 Indiana then defeated the Minnesota Lynx, 3 games to 1.
 It was the Fever's first WNBA title.